-I am a first year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I am a PhD student (Oct 2018 - Sep 2022) in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Daniel Bayliss.

-My research work is focused on the observations of transiting exoplanets, and I am currently wokring in two main areas:
+My research work is focused on the observations of transiting exoplanets, and I am currently working in two main areas:

 Within NGTS, I have also been involved in developing the quickfit routines for the pipeline which aid in candidate selection for follow-up.